 - 1) Pursuant to Articles 41(1)(a), 41(3) and 10(a)(ii) as well as Annex VI, section 2 of the REACH Regulation, the Registrant shall submit for the registered substance: - a.
 Composition (Annex VI, 2.3.): Any information which is suitable and necessary to allow ECHA to establish and verify the composition and the name of the registered substance, as specified under section III.1)(a) below: - b.
-Description of the analytical methods or the appropriate bibliographical references for the identification of the substance (Annex VI, 2.3.7) as specified under section III.
-1) (b) below. - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
-Identity of the substance intended to be tested in the proposed pre-natal developmental toxicity study.
-The information to be provided shall, in addition to the CAS and EC numbers already provided, include the chemical name or any other identifier of the substance to be tested and its composition, as described under section III.1)(a) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
-An adequate justification detailing and documenting why information on Rosin (CAS No 8050-09-7, EC No 232-475-7) substance proposed to be tested would fulfil the information requirement of pre-natal developmental toxicity study of Annex IX and X, section 8.7.2. for the registered substance, as further described under section III.3) below.
+Spectral data (Annex VI, 2.3.5.): Nuclear magnetic resonance, such as a H-NMR or as an alternative to the NMR spectrum, a mass spectroscopic analysis, as specified under section III.1)(b) below; - c.
+High-pressure liquid chromatogram or gas chromatogram (Annex VI, 2.3.6.), as specified under section III.1)(c) below; and - 2) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
+Detailed identity of the substance intended to be tested in the proposed pre-natal developmental toxicity study.
+The information to be provided shall include the chemical name or any other identifier of the substance to be tested and its composition, as described under section III.1)(a) below for the registered substance. - 3) Pursuant to Articles 41(1)(a) and (b), 41(3), 10(a)(vi) and (ix), 12(1)(e), 13 and Annexes IX to XI of the REACH Regulation, the Registrant shall submit: - a.
+An adequate justification detailing and documenting why information on Rosin (CAS No 8050-09-7) substance proposed to be tested would fulfil the information requirement of pre-natal developmental toxicity study of Annex IX and X, section 8.7.2. for the registered substance, as further described under section III.3) below.